A Step-by-Step Guide: Navigate, Explore, and Transform

 Individual Creative Industries Practitioners / Sole Traders:

-7. As a guide, for individuals and sole traders, we recommend focussing on a maximum of one impact area each year, to be built on the following year while also bringing a new focus.
-Trying to do too much from the outset often leads to spreading yourself too thin, to frustration and disappointment.
-Achieving real results in one impact area is a big win, and provides motivation for the next action / next time around.
+6. Go at a sustainable pace for you.
+For individuals, we recommend focusing on one impact area each year, to be built on the following year alongside focusing on a new impact area.
+Trying to do too much from the outset often leads to overwhelm and inaction.
+Small changes implemented habitually add up – remember it takes many drops to make the mighty ocean.
+Achieving results in one area is a big win and provides motivation for the next action.

 Representative of Organisations: